marionhardy/MCF10A_RNAseq/README.md

 1. Run fastqc on Ubuntu: Check the quality of the 32 files.
 2. Build your GRCh38 index genome
 3. Align FASTQ files to GRCh38 : Use the staralign.sh bin bash script.
 You might have to sudo chmod +x staralign.sh before being able to run it.
-That script runs QuantMode to get count tables.
+That script runs quantMode to get count tables.
 4. The outputs will be
   - Out.tab
   - Readspergene.out.tab